deober/phaselocker/README.md

 For context, see https://doi.org/10.1103/PhysRevMaterials.8.103803

-Requires numpy, scipy, sklearn and bokeh.
+Requires numpy, scipy and bokeh.
+Example notebooks may use additional packages.

 ### Modules: